the-anylogic-company/Alpyne/docs/index.rst

 Alpyne
 ======

-An connector library for running models exported RL experiments in a Python environment.
+An connector library for running AnyLogic models exported from the RL experiment in a Python environment.

 .. toctree::
 	:maxdepth: 4
 	:caption: General

-	intro_getstarted
-	intro_components
+	get-started
+	components-rlready-model
 	walkthrough

 .. toctree::
 	:maxdepth: 4
 	:caption: Technical

-	api_main
+	api
+	event-sequence-model-creation
+	order-events-takeaction
 	appendix

 Indices and tables
 ==================